mcdemarco/prepub/README.md

 * In [TweeGo](http://www.motoslave.net/tweego/) or another external Twine compiler, install the PrePub story format and compile your story according to [the compiler's documenatation](http://www.motoslave.net/tweego/docs/#getting-started-story-formats).
 You will need to open the resulting HTML file in a browser.

 Once you have opened the proofing copy/HTML file, you can select your options and click the download button.
 This downloads a Markdown file named something like `prepub123456789.md`.
-See

 ### Details